 Estimated time: 15 minutes

-It’s really hard to get your Twitter account back once you’ve lost it, so here’s 8 simple steps to make it much harder for hackers to steal your account from you (unless they have insider access, in which case you’re probably done for anyways).
+It’s really hard to get your Twitter account back once you’ve lost it, so here are 8 simple steps to make it much harder for hackers to steal your account from you (unless they have insider access, in which case you’re probably done for anyways).

 Remove your phone number